larpchronicles/rules/chronicles-rulebook.md

 **<u>100 Goblin Point Rewards</u>**

-* <u>Crafting Materials</u>.
-A player may claim a cumulative 10 Tiers of crafting materials.
-They may freely pick from among the types:  Catalyst, Ore, and Wood.
-Examples include:
-    * 10 pieces of Tier 1 Wood
-    * 1 piece of Tier 10 Ore
-    * 1 piece of Tier 5 Ore, 2 pieces of Tier 1 Wood, and 2 pieces of Tier 2 Catalyst.
-* <u>Rare Craft Material</u>.
-One Spirit Gem.
-This is limited to one purchase per event.
+* <u>Copy Cat Racial</u>.
+Grants a once ever use of any racial ability.
+Limit once per year per character.
 * <u>Currency</u>.
-One credit or five mana.
+One gold.
 This is limited to one purchase per event.
 This will be immediately deposited to a character's bank.
-* <u>Mini-Mod</u>: GREATER IBGA, limit 1 per event.
-Mini-mods occur between games and may be done over a voice call or in person depending on the availability of the requester and the plot person.
-These must be scheduled with a specific plot person.
+* <u>Off Board Ritual</u>.
+This reward is good for the automatic completion of one standard ritual.
+Does not negate any material costs of the ritual.
+Limit once per event, may not purchase for prior events.
+* <u>Rare Craft Material</u>.
+One Spirit Gem or Anima Gem.
+Purchased gems expire at the end of the event purchased.

 **<u>200 Goblin Point Rewards</u>**

 * <u>Debt Relief</u>.
 On purchase, this reward will remove a single event's worth of Skill Point Debt.
 This reward must be used at the time of purchase and may not be purchased again for twelve months.
-* <u>Goblin Tag.</u>  Did a player miss an event?
+* <u>Goblin Tag</u>.
+Did a player miss an event?
 This reward will immediately grant them half of the Skill Points they would have earned.
 For any two day event, they will receive 3 Skill Points.
 For any three day event, they will receive 5 Skill Points.
 These may be purchased for any event they missed since their first event attendance.
 If they have under 200 Skill Points, they will receive 6 Skill Points for a two day event and 9 for a three day event.
+* <u>Mini-Mod</u>.
+GREATER IBGA, limit 1 per event.
+Mini-mods occur between games and may be done over a voice call or in person depending on the availability of the requester and the plot person.
+These must be scheduled with a specific plot person.
+* <u>Rendering Pouch</u>.
+Lasts for the duration of the event for which it is purchased.
+Does not affect expiration date or durability.
+May only purchase 1 per event, may not purchase for prior events.

+**<u>300 Goblin Point Rewards</u>**

+* <u>Book of Esoteric Knowledge: <Topic></u>.
+This is a consumable item that allows the character to have deep knowledge of a specific topic for a single encounter or question.
+The allowed topics are the same as the list of knowledge skills.
+May only be acquired at Logistics.
+May only purchase 1 per event attended, may not purchase for prior events.
+* <u>Vengeance</u>.
+Grants a once ever 500 Aether Vengeance.
+Limit one per event, no stacking.
+May not purchase for prior events.

 **<u>400 Goblin Point Rewards</u>**

 * <u>I Got a Hot Pocket</u>.
-This reward is good for a free meal ticket at any event and covers breakfast, lunch, dinner, and three drinks.
+This reward is good for a free meal ticket at any event and covers all tavern provided meals.
 Limited to two players per event.
 May be purchased and redeemed once per calendar year.

 **<u>750 Goblin Point Rewards</u>**